datagovuk/ckanext-harvest/README.rst

 **DGU fork** This fork deviates form mainline in the following ways:

 * HarvestSource is not stored in SOLR as a Package - would probably need to filter these out of lots of places in DGU to do this.
 Also I'm not convinced it is a good direction, since it is not a Package/Dataset, so needs another name.
-* still using carrot instead of pika - still to check it works on rabbitmq
 * harvest source requires a publisher_id
 * CKANHarvester uses the DguHarvestBase to add theme etc. - need to resolve whether this is good direction for mainline to go down.
 * get_object_report_statuses is factored out so that it can be added to debug.